BurningIceCube/BiC-Game-Systems/README.md

 - **Snapshot Serialization** — Save and load game state with built-in snapshot functionality.

 ## Planned Features

-- **Wrappers** — Composite systems that coordinate multiple core systems (e.g. Combat, Party, Vendor).
+- [ ] **Composites** — Orchestration layers that coordinate multiple core systems and translate between their event namespaces — e.g. a Combat wrapper coordinating Character, Inventory, and Status managers through a shared bus.
-- **Builder UI** — Browser-based interface for creating and editing JSON configs with live previews and validation.
+- [ ] **Builder UI** — Browser-based interface for creating and editing JSON configs with live previews and validation.
+Dependent on EasyLang reaching a stable API first, as formula fields require a working evaluator to be useful in preview.
-- **EasyLang** — Support for formulas and expressions inside JSON (e.g. `"damage": "2D6+STR"`).
+- [ ] **EasyLang** — Support for sandboxed formulas and expressions inside JSON configs (e.g. `"damage": "2D6+STR"`).
+Evaluation must be sandboxed — user-provided expressions should never reach `eval`.
-- **NPM Packages** — Publish core systems as separate packages for easier consumption and versioning.
+- [ ] **NPM Packages** — Publish core systems as separate packages for independent consumption and versioning.
+The primary benefit is tree-shaking: consumers should not ship the full quest system if they only need weather.
+- [ ] **Schema Export** — Emit JSON Schema or Zod schemas for every config type.
+Enables external tooling, powers the Builder UI validator, and closes the loop on the opt-in validation bounty item.
+- [ ] **Snapshot Adapters** — A thin `SnapshotAdapter` interface for plugging in persistence backends (localStorage, IndexedDB, REST, filesystem).
+Snapshot serialization exists; standardized persistence does not.
+- [ ] **Dry-run / Simulation Mode** — A mode where intents are evaluated and outcomes computed but facts are never emitted and state is never mutated.
+Useful for AI, game logic previews, and testing without side effects.
+- [ ] **Cross-system Reaction Registry** — Declarative JSON config for wiring cross-system reactions (e.g. quest completion → reputation change).
+Right now this is manual event wiring.
+A reaction registry would complete the "define once, done" promise.
-- **More Systems** — Character, Inventory, Quests, Factions, Loot, Cycle, and more.
+- [ ] **More Systems** — Character, Inventory, Quests, Factions, Loot, Cycle, and more.

 ---